Gilbert & George: Singing and living sculptures

+who was present, later recalled that "people were not amused.
+Critics and gallery owners thought it was rubbish, until a few months later when they thought it was art".

+The suits they wore for this performance became a uniform for them.
+They rarely appear in public without wearing them.

 It is also unusual for one of the pair to be seen without the other.
 The pair regard themselves as "living sculptures".
 They refuse to dissociate their art from their everyday lives, insisting that everything they do is art.
 They were listed as among the fifty best-dressed over-50s by The Guardian in March 2013.